top of page

 • Yes: Call a rehab center

-• No: Move on to the next question
+• No: Cfontinue to the next question.

 • Are the bunny's eyes open and ears up and is it at least 4 inches long and active?